KevinDai99/pandas-challenge/README.md

 The main conclusions that I've found are:

 1) The Charter School type has a significantly higher % Overall Passing than the District School type.
-Further, the top five schools are Charter, whereas the bottom 5 schools are District - out of 15 total Schools, suggesting that the disparity is black and white.
+Further, the top five schools are Charter, whereas the bottom 5 schools are District - out of 15 total Schools - supporting this conclusion.

 2) The data suggest that school size may be correlated with performance, with smaller to medium sized schools out-performing larger schools (2000 - 5000 students).
-However, due to a low sample size of n =15, more rigourous analyiss may need to be done to confirm the above.
+However, due to a low sample size of n =15, more rigourous analyis is warranted.